 The term VPC refers to a virtual private cloud.
-It allows you to personalise your networking setup.
+It allows you to personalize your networking setup.
 A virtual private cloud (VPC) is a network that is conceptually separated from other cloud networks.
-It enables you to have your own private IP address range, as well as internet gateways, subnets, and security groups.
+It enables you to have your private IP address range, as well as internet gateways, subnets, and security groups.

 6. Which sort of Cloud Service includes DNS and Load Balancer Services?

 IaaS-Storage Cloud Service includes DNS and Load Balancer.

 7. What are the different types of Amazon S3 Storage Classes?

 Amazon S3 offers the following storage classes:

 -Standard Amazon S3

 -Storage on Amazon S3

 -Glacier on the Amazon

 T2 Instances are intended to give a modest baseline performance with the capacity to burst to greater performance when the workload demands it.